 - Be on time each morning.
 State law says that buses are not to wait. - Parents are asked to call the bus driver if their children are not riding in the morning.
 To eliminate an unnecessary stop, call the stop ahead of your stop and have them relay that you will not be riding.
-If necessary, call cellular at 319-750-8917. - Bus students are to give the bus driver a note signed by a parent if they are not riding the bus to their home that evening. - Non-bus students must have a note signed by a parent if they wish to go home with someone on a bus. - Cross in front of the bus. - No pets or animals are allowed on the bus unless previous arrangements have been made with the driver. - Students are to remain seated unless the driver gives permission to move. - Students are not to wrestle, fight, kick, bite, spit, throw things, etc. - Students are not to put anything out the window, including arms, heads, etc. - Students are not to use abusive language.
+If necessary, the bus driver can be reached at 319-572-6216.
+By law, the bus driver is NOT allowed to answer while driving.
+They must pull over and stop before answering. - Bus students are to give the bus driver a note signed by a parent if they are not riding the bus to their home that evening. - Non-bus students must have a note signed by a parent if they wish to go home with someone on a bus. - Cross in front of the bus. - No pets or animals are allowed on the bus unless previous arrangements have been made with the driver. - Students are to remain seated unless the driver gives permission to move. - Students are not to wrestle, fight, kick, bite, spit, throw things, etc. - Students are not to put anything out the window, including arms, heads, etc. - Students are not to use abusive language.
 Students are not to physically or verbally abuse the driver and/or other students. - Complete silence is expected at all railroad crossings and stop signs. - No use of tobacco, alcohol or drugs will be allowed on school property or on the school bus.